shipsing/podman-desktop/website/docs/kubernetes/managing-a-kube-context.md

 # Managing a Kubernetes context

-Within kubernetes, a context is useful to:
+Within Kubernetes, a context is useful to:

 - Manage multiple development, testing, and production environments.
 - Simplify your interaction when working with multiple clusters and namespaces.